 - Be sure to print out a copy of your score report and retain it for your own records.

-If you fail the exam, you must retake the exam by downloading the retake application Form #2699 and submitting it along with a $75.00 retake fee to the Department.
+If you fail the exam, you must retake the exam by downloading the Request to Retake Statutes and Rules or Ethics Examination (Form 2699) and submitting it along with a $75.00 retake fee to the Department.
 You will then be assigned another test.

 Additional technical or exam content-related questions can be directed to